skrey/yellow-extensions/features/help/en/page.md

 ! * [CSS files](css-files)
 ! * [JavaScript files](javascript-files)

-## Get support
+## Want to ask questions?

-Do you have question?
+Do you have questions?
 Something doesn't work?
 There's a good chance that your question has already been answered.
 If not, submit a new issue.
 Add a lot of details, the more we know the better we can help.
-That way you get help for your website and everyone else can also read the answers.
+Specify the version of your website.
+That way you get help and everyone else can also read the answers.
 [Ask questions](https://github.com/datenstrom/yellow/issues) and [contribute](https://github.com/datenstrom/yellow/blob/master/CONTRIBUTING.md).

-## Want to have commercial support?
+## Want to have support?

 Do you have an urgent problem?
 Looking for someone that helps you with your website?
-You can contact the person who made your website or talk to your webmaster.
+Contact the person who made your website, for example the webmaster of your website.
 Usually you get help there.
 If not, contact the commercial support.
 We'll make sure you have the support you need.
 [Learn more about commercial support](https://mayberg.se/support/).